kartikprabhu20/YourEuro/docs/_posts/2019-06-04-AdvancedPrototye.md

                 <p> Hello, welcome to our third blog.
 In the previous blog we introduced about the requirements, class diagrams and development strategy.
 In this blog we discuss about our design pattern, Implementation and User interface design.</p><hr><br>
 <h1>Design Pattern</h1><br>
 <p>The objective of our App is to keep track of money transactions on a daily basis and also to give the summarized report.</p>
-                <p><b>MVC architecture:</b> It is very difficult to create your User interfaces, Control logic and Databases together.
+                <p><b>MVC architecture:</b> It is very difficult to create the user interfaces, control logic and databases together.
 We chose to follow MVC architecture in the development of our App to overcome this issue.
-MVC is an acronym for Model-View-Control.
-By following this architecture, we can separate our Model (database), Views (Activities), and Controller (Control logic) and it allows each to change without affecting the others. </p>
+MVC is an acronym for Model-View-Controller.
+By following this architecture, we can separate our Model (database), Views (Activities), and Controller (Control logic) and it allows each to change without affecting the other. </p>

 <p> The CashRecord class is our core entity and every transaction is an object of this class.
 The created objects will be saved in the database. </p>